 New members are welcomed to the group with a lunch.
 Malling was founded in 1989 and has flourished ever since due in no small part to the hard working committees.

 We meet every second Thursday at 11.00 am.

 We meet throughout the year except for July and August.

 We have 350 Members.

-There are currently no spaces available for new members.
-If you would like to join the waiting list, or find out more please email the Membership Secretary.
+Spaces are available for new members.
+If you would like to join, or find out more please email the Membership Secretary.

 E-mail: Membership Secretary